 Making Cargo Talk

-“When something goes wrong, it takes time to get information”.
 Air cargo customers demand more end-to-end visibility and real-time information about their shipments.
-The demand for these capabilities is exploding with the growth of e-commerce and increased quantities of special cargo flown.
-Online retailers and shoppers want to know where their shipments are at any time.
-Producers of fresh food, perishable items and pharmaceuticals want to know in which conditions their shipments are moving.
+The demand for these capabilities is expanding with the growth of e-commerce and increased quantities of special cargo flown.
+Online retailers and shoppers wish to know where their shipments are at any time.
+Producers of fresh food, perishable items and pharmaceuticals wish to know in which conditions their shipments are moving.

 Equipping the industry with this capability is imperative to improve the value proposition of air cargo and capitalize on e-commerce and special cargo growth.

-Air cargo suppliers need that information at an individual piece level to take proactive actions to ensure compliance with customers' and regulators’ demands.
-This is valid for all types of products but is becoming a critical requirement for Special Cargoes (pharma, perishables, live animals, vulnerable, high value, etc.).
+Air cargo suppliers need that information on an individual piece level to take proactive actions to ensure compliance with customers' and regulators’ demands.
+This is valid for all types of products and is becoming a critical requirement for Special Cargoes (pharma, perishables, live animals, vulnerable, high value, etc.).

 Interactive Cargo project objectives